CoFH/EcoMods/CoFHRecipeTweaks/CoFHRecipeTweaks - Readme.md

 ### Rationale:

 Fishing falls off really early and there is a lot of pressure on Millers to produce Oils (especially with Flaxseeds).
 This eases a bit of that pressure and boosts Hunting (Fishing) as a profession.

+Also, using Fish to ease a bit of the pressure on Meat Stock makes sense - Fish are used interchangably in many of the early Campfire Cooking recipes which use non-specific meat and this is a natural continuation of that.

 Compost sucks.
 Soil (Dirt) is made from a combination of silt, clay, sand, and organic material.
 This is just providing a recipe that is grounded in reality.
 Sand is pulling double duty as both Silt and Sand in this recipe, but it is a decent approximation.